Criminalization of homosexuality: Enforcement

 Laws criminalizing homosexuality are inherently difficult to enforce, because they concern acts done by consenting individuals in private.
 Enforcement varies from active persecution to non-enforcement; more often than not, laws are nearly unenforced for private, consensual sex.
 In some countries, there are no prosecutions for decades or there is a formal moratorium.

-In Nazi Germany, the site of the most severe persecution of homosexual men & women in history, only about 10% of the homosexual male & female population was ever convicted and imprisoned.
+In Nazi Germany, the site of the most severe persecution of homosexual men in history, only about 10 percent of the homosexual male population was ever convicted and imprisoned.
 In Iran, the 2013 penal code forbids authorities from proactively investigating same-sex acts unless kidnapping or assault are suspected.
 In some countries such as India (prior to 2018, when the sodomy law was declared unconstitutional) and Guyana, the laws are not commonly enforced but are used to harass LGBT people.
 Indian police have used the threat of prosecution to extort money or sexual favors.
 Arrests, even without conviction, can often lead to publicity causing the accused to lose their job.
 Those prosecuted under such laws tend to be disproportionately from working-class backgrounds, unmarried, and between twenty and forty years old.

 States including Nazi Germany and Egypt commonly use torture to extract confessions from men suspected of being homosexual.
 In Egypt, possession of condoms or sexual lubricant or stereotypically feminine characteristics are cited as circumstantial evidence that the suspect has committed sodomy.
 Online dating apps have also been used to identify and target men for prosecution.

 Physical examinations purporting to detect evidence of homosexual practices have been employed since at least 1857, when the French physician Auguste Ambroise Tardieu published a book claiming to identify several signs that a person had participated in receptive anal intercourse.
 As of 2018, at least nine states, including Tanzania, Egypt, and Tunisia, use medically discredited anal examinations in an effort to detect same-sex acts between men or transgender women.
 There is no evidence that such tests are effective at detecting whether the victim has taken part in homosexual activity.
 This practice is considered to constitute acts of torture under the United Nations Convention Against Torture.